 By staying home and practicing social distancing to the best of your ability, you are doing your part to help protect your health and the health of others.
-As the days at home keep passing by (and public officials tell us this may be the reality for some time), you might get that Groundhog Day feeling.
+As the days at home keep passing by, you might get that Groundhog Day feeling.

 There are ways for you to create dynamic change, from right where you are.
 Your couch can become the launching pad for a new way to engage with communities and causes you care about.

 In a survey, Canadians said volunteer work (34%) and being kind and generous to others (26%) topped the list of actions that make them personally feel like good citizens.
 Volunteering also just feels good, with research showing it can boost self-esteem and overall health.